 Contributed Support and Other Receivables - Contributed support and other receivables are reviewed annually as to their collectability.
-Based on collection experience and management's review, no allowance for doubtful amounts is considered necessary at December 31, 2018.
+Based on collection experience and management's review, no allowance for doubtful amounts is considered necessary at December 31, 2019 and 2018.

-Note 1-Summary of significant accounting policies (continued)
+Note 1-Nature of organization and summary of significant accounting policies (continued)